+ Learn from Grammy-winning pop artist Kimbra how to harness the full creative potential of your voice in song. Check out her course.

 I know it, I know it, I know I’m hurting deep down but can’t show it.”

 With so much great music released last year, we’re bound to have missed a lyric or two.
 If you’ve got any we missed, let us know in the comment section down below.
-Here’s to another great year of musical poetry in 2019!
+Here’s to another great year of musical poetry!